 This course will prepare prospective elementary teachers to implement a concept-based, developmentally appropriate, and process oriented science program, including activity-based science lessons, science process skills and the integration of technology throughout the science curriculum.
 The teacher candidate will learn to use formative and summative assessment to monitor and evaluate student performance.
 The candidate will learn to use traditional strategies for assessment as well as authentic assessments to measure content knowledge as well as learning and thinking skills, information and technology literacy, and life skills.
 In addition the course fosters critical thinking and problem-solving skills, contextual learning skills, creativity skills, and collaboration skills.
 The course also enhances global awareness.
 This course includes 15 hours of field experience.
-Prerequisite: EDUC 307 AND formal admission to the Teacher Education Program by the TEB.
+Prerequisite: EDUC 307.